SansGuidon/bookmarks/README.md

 * [The Front-End Checklist](https://frontendchecklist.io/) - perfect for modern websites and meticulous developers!
 * [Itamar Turner-Trauring](https://codewithoutrules.com/2016/10/30/python-for-java-developers/) - (2016) Maintainable Python applications: a guide for skeptical Java developers
 * [Brian Vanderwal](https://spin.atomicobject.com/2017/03/07/attitudes-maintainable-code/) - (2017) Three Attitudes that Lead to Maintainable Code
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2016/08/25/the-01x-programmer/) - (2016) From 10x programmer to 0.1x programmer: creating more with less
+* [Itamar Turner-Trauring](https://codewithoutrules.com/2017/11/07/no-such-thing-as-bad-code/) - (2017) There’s no such thing as bad code

 ## Conferences
 > In Belgium